sethfri/SNFScreenshotShare/README.md

 [![Version](http://cocoapod-badges.herokuapp.com/v/SNFScreenshotShare/badge.png)](http://cocoadocs.org/docsets/SNFScreenshotShare)
 [![Platform](http://cocoapod-badges.herokuapp.com/p/SNFScreenshotShare/badge.png)](http://cocoadocs.org/docsets/SNFScreenshotShare)

-A small iOS library for helping users do things with their screenshots.
+SNFScreenshotShare is a small iOS library for helping users do things with their screenshots.
+Often, users take screenshots because they want to share those images with others, but iOS doesn't offer any sort of prompt.
+Users are forced to close your app, open Photos, and share from there.
+SNFScreenshotShare listens for when your users take a screenshot and immediately offers them a `UIActivityViewController` to take action.

 ## Usage